In the Yuan dynasty China was under Mongol rule. During that period the

 Today, the blue and white porcelain of this era is highly priced. |

 While in the Song dynasty celadon wares were probably the most favored ceramics, which were also heavily exported to the Middle East, the Mongol rulers took a liking to the still uncommon blue and white ceramics.
-This can be considered as one of the causes for a major decline of celadon producing kilns, overall, during the Mongolian rule.
+The development of underglaze blue decorations can be considered as one of the main causes for a major decline of the older celadon producing kilns, overall, during the Yuan dynasty.
 Jingdezhen with its blue and white porcelain became more important.

 Longquan Celadon